lstasiak/Neural_network-based_weighing_system/README.md

   - displacement of the excavator bucket (x3)
   - oil temperature (T)

-**Example of measurements: averaged pressure signal waveform for a sample mass value with confidence interval**
+**Example of measurements: average pressure signal waveform for a sample mass value with confidence interval (blue) and average displacement of the boom actuator for the weight of the material 13 kg**
 ![measurement_example_01](all_plots/subplot01.svg)

 ###### Project contains following files: